How Do You Get Electricity From Coal

 • Efficiency is Key: Improving the efficiency of coal-fired power plants is crucial for reducing emissions.
 Advanced technologies like supercritical boilers and IGCC can significantly increase efficiency.

-• Emission Control is Essential: Implementing effective emission control systems is vital for mitigating the environmental impacts of coal combustion.
+• Emission Control is Essential: Implementing effective emission control systems is vital for mitigating the environmental impacts of coal combustion And that's really what it comes down to.
+Took long enough..

 • Transition is Inevitable: While coal will likely remain a part of the energy mix for some time, the transition to cleaner energy sources is inevitable.